Nishidara/Nishidara/README.md

-# Hey, I'm [Your Name] 👋
+# Hey, I'm [Elias] 👋

 Welcome to my GitHub profile!
-I'm a [Your Profession] with a passion for [Your Interests].
-I love to [mention a few hobbies or activities you enjoy].
+I'm a [Student] with a passion for [programmation].
+I love to [play video games and listening to music while coding].

 ## 🚀 About Me